Inheritance Tax Planning

 {{INSET-CTA-2}}

 The 2027 pension IHT changes represent a fundamental shift in inheritance tax planning for British expats.
-The complexity arises from the interaction between pension valuation, domicile rules, nil-rate band calculations, and the administrative burden placed on personal representatives.
-No single planning strategy will suit all expats - each individual's circumstances, including domicile status, pension wealth, family structure, and jurisdiction of residence, will dictate the optimal approach.
+The complexity arises from the interaction between pension valuation, long-term residence rules, nil-rate band calculations, and the administrative burden placed on personal representatives.
+No single planning strategy will suit all expats.
+Each individual's circumstances, including long-term residence status, pension wealth, family structure, and jurisdiction of residence, will dictate the optimal approach.
+When professional planning adds the most value: -

 Final Takeaway

 Pension inheritance tax reform, effective from 6 April 2027, fundamentally reshapes the landscape for British expat wealth planning.
 Pensions, long treated as a privileged asset class from an inheritance tax perspective, will now be brought fully within the scope of inheritance tax on death.
-For expats with significant pension wealth held in UK schemes, this change is material and demands action.
-The interaction between domicile status, nil-rate band calculations, and the valuation of pension death benefits creates a complex planning landscape in which individual circumstances matter greatly.
+This is not about: - Panicking about your pension or viewing it as now "unsafe" - Rushing to liquidate pension funds or change long-held arrangements - Assuming that long-term residence status is immutable or impossible to plan around - Treating every expat situation identically without regard to individual circumstances It's about: - Understanding that a 40-year tax exemption has ended and requires rethinking - Recognising that pensions now interact with the nil-rate band and family planning in new ways - Taking stock of your specific circumstances before April 2027 closes planning windows - Ensuring your death benefit nominations and estate plan reflect the new rules - Coordinating pension planning with broader cross-border wealth management For expats with significant pension wealth held in UK schemes, this change is material and demands action.
+The interaction between long-term residence status, nil-rate band calculations, and the valuation of pension death benefits creates a complex planning landscape in which individual circumstances matter greatly.
 The window for implementing changes remains open but is narrowing.
 Professional advice, tailored to individual circumstances and grounded in genuine expertise in cross-border pensions and inheritance tax, is not merely advisable but essential.

 Key Points to Remember

-• Death-in-service benefits and transfers to spouses or charities remain exempt, providing limited planning opportunities
+• Death-in-service benefits and transfers to spouses or civil partners remain exempt; charitable transfers also retain exemption

-• The nil-rate band (currently £325,000) must now cover both traditional assets and pension wealth, reducing available capacity for family planning
+• The nil-rate band (£325,000, frozen until 2030) now covers both traditional assets and pension wealth, reducing available capacity for family planning

-• Personal representatives become responsible for reporting and paying IHT on pension death benefits from April 2027, creating new administrative complexity
+• Personal representatives are responsible for reporting, valuing, and paying IHT on pension death benefits from April 2027, with optional withholding of up to 50% for 15 months

-• Unclaimed Pension Commencement Lump Sums can be withdrawn tax-free before April 2027 to remove them from the estate entirely
+• Unclaimed Pension Commencement Lump Sums (up to 25% of the pot) can be withdrawn tax-free before April 2027 to remove them from the estate

 FAQs